 Achievable – take time to review your goals and be honest with yourself.
 If you want to read a chapter a day make sure you have enough reading time in your day to do so.
 Don’t be afraid to adjust your goal to what’s achievable for you, like reading 10 pages a day 👍🏾

 Realistic – be as honest as you can with yourself.
-Refrain from setting goals that are too ambitious, like reading a chapter a day when you are a full-time employed mother of three.
+Refrain from setting goals that are too ambitious, like reading a chapter a day when you are a full-time employed mother of three and a wife (so mother of four really 😒).
 You must then delegate time appropriately between all the aspects of your life.

 Time Limited – give yourself a cut-off time, e.g. give yourself three weeks to complete one book.

-If your having difficulties with setting and sticking to your goals, do use these guidelines, I really hope you’ll find them helpful.
+If you’re having difficulties with setting and sticking to your goals, do use these guidelines, I really hope you’ll find them helpful.

 Do you have other pointers that really help you with goal setting?
-Please do share them below, I will definitely respond and let’s start a #Conversation 💬
+Please do share them below, I will definitely respond and let’s be in #Conversation 💬